fargolo/TextGraphs.jl/README.md

 # Quick introduction

-Check the [documentation](https://fargolo.github.io/TextGraphs.jl/dev/) for further information.
+Check the [documentation](https://fargolo.github.io/TextGraphs.jl/dev/) and the [white paper](https://psyarxiv.com/nfze4/) for further information.

 See the poster presentation at JuliaCon22: